paul-grassi/800-63-3/sp800-63b/sec5_authenticators.md

 *cf. 800-63-2 sec 8.2.3, p.75*

 When using an authenticator that produces a low entropy output or when the authenticator requires an activation factor with low entropy, it is necessary to implement controls at the verifier to protect against online guessing attacks.
-An explicit requirement for such tokens is given in the token requirements above: the verifier shall effectively limit online attackers to 100 failed attempts on a single account in any 30 day period.
+An explicit requirement for such authenticators is given in the authenticator requirements above: the verifier shall effectively limit online attackers to 100 failed attempts on a single account in any 30 day period.

 The simplest way of implementing a throttling mechanism (which is not the recommended approach) would be to keep a counter of failed attempts that is reset at the beginning of each calendar month, and to lock the account for the rest of the month, when the counter exceeds 50.
 Aside from the fact that this system would not technically meet the requirement on the first of March in non-leap years, this throttling mechanism has a number of more severe problems.
 Most notably, it leaves the verifier open to a very easy denial of service attack: on the first day of the month, an attacker simply makes 50 failed attempts on each subscriber account he or she knows about, and the system is unusable for the next 29 days.